-h) Parking lots shall be located to the rear side of any buildings and away from public view.
+h) Parking lots shall be located to the rear or side of any buildings and away from public view.
+Parking may also be located on the ground floor under the building.

 i) Parking lot and other services areas shall be appropriately screened with a landscape buffer.